thiagotei/linux-realtek-alc287/lenovo-legion/README.md

 You can apply the hda verbs and test the sound on speakers.
 Here's how:

 - Download the [verbs-working.txt](verbs-working.txt) ([source](https://bugzilla.kernel.org/show_bug.cgi?id=208555#c206)).
 - Install the `alsa-tools`.
-For Ubuntu, `sudo apt install alsa-tools`.
+For Ubuntu 20.04, `sudo apt install alsa-tools`.
 - `git clone https://github.com/ryanprescott/realtek-verb-tools`
 - `sudo python3 realtek-verb-tools/applyverbs.py verbs-working.txt`
 - Put some audio to play